Wortley, Leeds: Education

 Wortley has one high school, Dixons Unity Academy, based at the former West Leeds High School site.
 Close by, in Old Farnley, is The Farnley Academy, and further west, in Pudsey, is Crawshaw Academy.
 The former Wortley High School (which merged with West Leeds High) is awaiting redevelopment, while the listed former West Leeds Boys' High School building was converted into apartments.
 There are three primary schools: Five Lanes, Lower Wortley, and Whingate primary schools.

 Landmarks

 Since the demolition of the New Wortley gas holder, perhaps the most prominent structures in Wortley are the Clyde Grange and Clyde Court multistorey flats, situated off Tong Road, which are the tallest buildings in the Wortley area.

 Notable people

-Liverpool footballer James Milner was born in Wortley.
+Brighton & Hove Albion footballer James Milner was born in Wortley.